OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

-\paragraph{Impact of Individual Techniques.} \revminor{To assess the contributions of \ours{}'s core components, we evaluate by adding each component incrementally, as shown in \autoref{fig:design}a, where each configuration adds one component to the previous across SLO scales. \emph{Batch-Uniform} applies a single uniform offloading distance to all requests within a batch, achieving 45.1\% SLO attainment at the tightest SLO scale of 1.
-Building on this baseline, \emph{+Request-Wise} introduces fine-grained, per-request offloading decisions optimized by the solver, improving SLO attainment to 54.5\% by better balancing KV cache placement across heterogeneous requests.
-Adding the \emph{Pause-Resume} mechanism further boosts SLO attainment to 71\% by temporarily deferring requests with large KV cache to free GPU memory for others, mitigating SLO violations in dynamic batches while maintaining user-perceived continuity through buffered tokens.
-Finally, \ours{} is obtained by adding the \emph{Token-Deposit} mechanism, which buffers generated tokens and releases them at a steady rate aligned with the SLO target, further raising SLO attainment to 85.6\%.
-The same trend persists at a looser SLO scale of 2.5.
-These gains arise from the combined effect of \emph{Pause-Resume} and \emph{Token Deposit}, built on top of fine-grained, solver-based adaptive offloading decisions, enabling \ours{} to significantly outperform static methods.}
+\paragraph{Impact of Individual Techniques.} To assess the contributions of \ours{}'s core components, we evaluate \ours{} by adding each component incrementally, as shown in \autoref{fig:design}a. \emph{Batch-Uniform} applies a uniform offload distance to all requests within a batch, achieving 45.1\% SLO attainment at the tightest SLO scale of 1.
+Building on this, \emph{+Request-Wise} introduces fine-grained, per-request offloading decisions optimized by the solver, improving SLO attainment to 54.5\% by better balancing KV cache placement across heterogeneous requests.
+Adding {Pause-Resume} further boosts SLO attainment to 71.0\% by temporarily deferring requests with large KV caches to free GPU memory for others.
+Finally, \ours{} adds {Token-Deposit}, further raising SLO attainment to 85.6\%.
+The same trend persists at a looser SLO scale of 2.5, with each component contributing consistent improvements.

-\paragraph{Effect of Token Deposit.} \autoref{fig:design}b adds the token deposit mechanism to the two best‑performing baselines (FlexGen+ and Dynamic Heuristic) and compares with \ours{}.
-Each solid bar shows the TBT SLO attainment without the token deposit, with additional improvements from the token deposit shown as shaded regions stacked on top.
-The token deposit improves TBT attainment by 18\%, 11\%, and 5\% for FlexGen+, Dynamic Heuristic, and \ours{} respectively, at a loose SLO scale of 2.5.
-As the SLO tightens, Dynamic Heuristic and \ours{}'s performance is further improved by 35\% and 20\%, whereas FlexGen+ gains little additional benefit.
+\paragraph{Token-Deposit on Baselines.} \autoref{fig:design}b adds Token-Deposit to FlexGen${+}$ and Dynamic Heuristic to evaluate its generality.
+At a loose SLO scale of 2.5, Token-Deposit improves TBT attainment by 18\%, 11\%, and 5\% for FlexGen${+}$, Dynamic Heuristic, and \ours{}, respectively.
+As the SLO tightens, the benefit grows for Dynamic Heuristic and \ours{}, which gain a further 35\% and 20\%, as their adaptive placement generates early tokens fast enough to accumulate a buffer, whereas FlexGen${+}$ gains little benefit.